Revenue isn't just about selling more. It's about capturing the value you're already creating but not charging for.

 This is the single highest-impact change most NZ small businesses can make, and it costs nothing to implement.

 Start with your charge-out rate.
-For NZ trades businesses, labour rates vary by region and trade — a Wellington electrician billing at $85/hour when the market rate is $110–$120/hour is leaving $25,000–$35,000 per year on the table for a sole trader working full weeks.
+For NZ trades, labour rates vary by region and trade.
+A Wellington electrician billing at $85/hour when the market rate is $110-$120/hour is leaving $25,000-$35,000 per year on the table for a sole trader working full weeks.
 Across a team of four, that's $100,000+ in unrealised revenue annually.

-A practical example: a marketing consultant billing 30 hours at $120/hour earns $3,600 for a campaign strategy.
-The same work positioned as a "Campaign Strategy Package" with a defined deliverable and outcome might command $5,500–$7,500 — the same work, more accurately priced for its value.
+A practical example.
+A marketing consultant billing 30 hours at $120/hour earns $3,600 for a campaign strategy.
+The same work positioned as a "Campaign Strategy Package" with a defined deliverable and outcome might command $5,500-$7,500.
+Same work, more accurately priced for its value.

 Don't forget GST.
 If you're not GST-registered and your revenue is approaching $60,000, the moment you cross that threshold your effective rate drops unless you've built the margin in.
 Review your pricing structure before you hit the threshold, not after.